4°C Cooling | Air Cooling | Use and Operation

 A unique feature of the Bullet Blender is the way it agitates the sample tubes.
 Other bead-mill homogenizers vigorously shake the sample tubes, which requires a great deal of energy.
 The large motors required tend to make these homogenizers large and expensive: many are 2-3 times the cost of the Bullet Blender.

-The Bullet Blender, on the other hand, uses a patented striking method to agitate tubes.
-This energy-efficient approach requires a much smaller motor and avoids the need to clamp tubes down, so the Bullet Blender is smaller, lighter, and less expensive than competitors' equipment while working just as well.
-The rapid oscillation of the tubes in the stream of rapidly flowing air causes convective cooling, so sample heating is minimal, especially in models with Air Cooling or 4ºC Cooling.
+Also unique to the Bullet Blender, the sample tubes rapidly oscillate in a stream of rapidly flowing air.
+They are not clamped into a holder, preventing air exchange.
+Therefore, convective cooling is very effective and sample heating is minimal, especially in models with Air Cooling or 4ºC Cooling.
 The Bullet Blender can also be used in a cold room, unlike many of the other instruments on the market.